keunlee/gogs-git-scm-on-openshift/README.md

 - Adjust the database password to: "password"
 - Leave everything else as is, scroll to the bottom and continue

+FYI, you may end up at an unreachable address at http://localhost:3000, in which case, redirect yourself to the url as described in step IV.

 You should end up at a page that looks like this:

 ![Screenshot from 2021-06-11 01-10-18](https://user-images.githubusercontent.com/61749/121639258-e2bb0080-ca51-11eb-89e0-c5006745efc3.png)